bernolgodson/academy_project/README.md

 ## Getting Started

-This project is set 3 steps:
+This project has 3 steps:

 - Deployment: involving the deployment of resources (instances and security groups) on AWS using Terraform and the configuration of web servers machines and jenkins machine with Ansible